Denver44/Denver44/README.md

 - 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Electrical Engineer From Gujarat Technological University.
-- 💼 &nbsp; I’m looking for a software development internship.
+- 💼 &nbsp; 🕵 for a full time or internship for SDE position.
 - 💻 &nbsp; Learning more about Web Development and  IOT.
 - ❤️ &nbsp; Competitive Coding.